 Stephania erecta is a deciduous vining caudiciform native to the mountains of Thailand, where the bulbs grow completely buried and go dormant during the yearly dry season.
-Caudiciforms are plants that grow a uniquely plump, swollen trunk called a caudex, which helps the plant store water.
-Stephania erecta's caudex looks looks a lot like a potato, and when grown as a houseplant, is best displayed planted about halfway into well-draining soil.
+Stephania erecta's caudex looks looks a lot like a potato, and when grown as a houseplant, is best displayed planted with the top half of the caudex exposed.

 The main attraction of this rare plant happens when this plant comes out of dormancy and produces a stunning flush of bright green parasol-shaped leaves along creeping vines.
-The peltate leaves remind us of pennywort and nasturtium, and combined with the caudex, the whole plant seems otherworldly.
+The peltate leaves remind us of pennywort and nasturtium, but the combination of leaves and caudex makes the whole plant seems otherworldly.
 The vines of this plant look beautiful cascading from a bright shelf or trained around a trellis.

 How to Grow

 • Plant caudex in exceedingly well-draining soil (at least 50% perlite, vermiculite and/or pumice) with the top half of the caudex exposed.
-We have marked the bottoms of our bulbs with a small "X".
+We have marked the tops of our bulbs with a small sticker.

 • During active growth, water when soil is fully dry.
 Stephania erecta is typically dormant from December to April.
 During dormancy, refrain from watering.